Vibe1990/UFC_Model.Prediction/README.md

 ![](https://github.com/Vibe1990/UFC_Model.Prediction/blob/main/UFC_Outcome_Prediction_Recap.PNG)

 * With reference to actual fight outcomes from [UFC 258](https://en.wikipedia.org/wiki/UFC_258), it was shown that the chosen approach of using a logistic regression model with variable selection using correlates outperformed the projected mma analysis.
+Under the impression of wagering $100 per fight, overall profit was $469.07 (~ 46.91% profit).

 ![](https://github.com/Vibe1990/UFC_Model.Prediction/blob/main/Compare_model_picks_vs_analysis.PNG)

+* Using a